-The UK formally left the EU on the 31st January 2020.
-A deal was reached on 24 December 2020 on the future trading relationship with the EU.
-The deal focused primarily on the trading of goods rather than the UK's service sector and the further negotiations taking place in 2021 are expected to include financial services and future regulatory equivalence.
-Further to this, the U.K. government and regulators are reviewing the regulatory framework which may result in changes to U.K. regulatory capital or U.K. tax regulations.
-UL will continue to be able to provide our products and services as a U.K. insurance company.
-We have not been required to, and do not plan to make, any changes to our current business model.
+The UK formally left the EU on 31 January 2020 having reached a basic agreement on the parties' future trading relationship.
+Negotiations continue in respect of the financial services sector and determination of regulatory equivalence.
+In addition, the UK government and regulators are independently reviewing the regulatory framework for insurance and financial services, which is likely to result in increasing divergence between the UK and EU over time.
+Unum will continue to be able to provide its products and services as a UK insurance company.
+We are not required, and do not plan to, make any changes to our current business model.